jaybutera/PyANN/README.md

 =====

 An execution of a generic artificial neural network written in Python2.7.
-Analytics are done in matplotlib.
+Analytics plotting is done in d3.js.
 The goal of the project is to help understand the process of learning through continous epochs in an artificial neural network.

 ###Methods of supervised learning: